It is the last day of vacation. “I’m bad with transitions,” I announce to my family. As if that is a thing.

 I say it confidently, hoping that they will think I am speaking with the diagnostic authority of an old nurse, which they know better than to question.
 I hope that it will sound like something that people actually are, preferably the smart and sensitive artist-people, instead of what it really is: a poor and totally unofficial, completely made-up-by-the-non-nursing-me excuse for the sulky moodiness that overtakes me in times of change, at the end of seasons and school years, visits and vacations.

-It’s unreasonable, and besides that, it’s selfish, and immature.
+It’s unreasonable, and besides that, it’s kind of selfish, and frankly, immature.
 I know.
 I know I should just be grateful.
 I know that it will be great to sleep in our own beds, that fall is also beautiful, that the routine of the school year will bring a bit of welcome change, that I can trust in the wonder of whatever is coming next.
 To everything there is a season, and all that.
 I know.
 I’m trying.
 (I’m sorry for using that harsh tone).
 Yes, it has been a great trip.
 Yes, I am really grateful.
-No, I’m not crying, you’re crying.
+No, of course I’m not crying.
 I just have something in my eye.

 We’ve been on the coast of Maine for several days, on what was certainly one of the last – possibly the very last – trip with our family of six.
 Maybe this is why it is especially hard to leave.
 Like I said, I’m bad with transitions.
 Not all of our trips go so well, but this one did.
 It was, simply, a piece of heaven.